Is a VDA Right for Your Business?

 1. Elimination of liabilities prior to the look-back period.
 This is the most significant/valuable element of the VDA.
 Assuming you haven’t collected the taxes, the state will waive its right to collect any voluntary disclosure agreement sales tax exposure prior to the look-back period.
 For example, if you have $1mil in total tax liability and $800,000 of that is beyond the look-back period, the state is going to forgive that portion of the liability.
 In this situation, the taxpayer would only remit the $200,000 within the look-back period plus interest.

 2. Establish the company as compliant for all prior periods for sales and use tax purposes.
 Essentially, under due diligence by an acquiring entity or for financing purposes, the company can represent that it is compliant with all sales and use tax laws.
-The states can always audit the VDA periods, but so long as there was no material or intentional misstatements of fact, the state will not audit beyond the look-back period.
+The states can always audit the VDA periods, but so long as there are no material or intentional misstatements of fact, the state will not audit beyond the look-back period.

 3. Penalty abatement.
 While some companies might think of this as the primary benefit of the VDA process, it’s really the byproduct of the VDA process.
-In most situations and in most states, if you don’t mitigate the exposure via the VDA process and were audited, the state would likely grant some level of penalty relief anyway.
+In most situations and in most states, if you don’t mitigate the exposure via the VDA process and are audited, the state would likely grant some level of penalty relief anyway.
 As a result, the penalty abatement is valuable, but less valuable than the first two considerations above.

 If the above objectives are what you are hoping to accomplish, a VDA may be the right decision.
 If you need help understanding what’s best for your business or would like to discuss if you qualify for a VDA, reach out to a sales tax expert to help alleviate the burden and make sure you are making the best decision.